PrudhviKrishna1998/cloud-portfolio/ec2-vpc-project/README.md

 - Installed Apache web servers and validated load balancing between servers
 - Demonstrated high availability concepts using AWS Load Balancer

+## 📈 Auto Scaling Group (ASG)
+- Created an Auto Scaling Group to automatically launch and terminate EC2 instances based on demand
+- Configured a Launch Template using a custom AMI for automated instance creation
+- Integrated Auto Scaling with Application Load Balancer target group
+- Tested dynamic scaling by increasing CPU utilization and verified automatic EC2 scaling

 Note: This was studied conceptually and not implemented to avoid additional AWS costs.

 ## 🌐 Live Website